CARAU101517/P3_OC_ENTREVOISINS/README.md

 # OpenClassrooms

-Ce dépôt contient une mini-application pour le P3 du parcours **Grande École du Numérique**.

 General
 App : ENTREVOISINS
 On IDE Android Studio 4.1.1 /Java8/ API 28
 This program is an application for connecting neighbours to help out each other.
-In this project we had to develop new functionalities.
+In this project we had to develop new functionality.

-Functionalities :
+Functionality :
 Already in the App :
 List of Neighbours
 Add a Neighbour